yusuke0519/ActReco/README.md

-# har_datasets
-handler for datasets regarding human activity recognition
+# Tools for human activity recognition using wearables

+This library provides:
+- handler for public datasets
+- basic processing tools